 Other approaches include focus-group discussions and interviews.
 While these may take up more time, face-to-face interactions allow the interviewer to ask follow-up questions or have the respondents expound on their feedback.

-More importantly, the 360-degree review approach is also a good way of getting qualitative data.
+More importantly, the 360-degree review approach is also a good way of getting qualitative data when conducting a skills gap analysis.
 We all know that numbers do not tell the entire story.
-One of the best ways of finding out what’s really happening is directly asking those who are involved with business operations.
+One of the best ways of identifying skill gaps and training needs is directly asking those who are involved with business operations.

 There is a management concept that posits that in order to understand the most common issues in the workplace, you would need to spend time on the front lines.
 This practice is definitely is quite useful because it gives you a first-hand experience of what’s going in an employee’s work environment.